benhowdle89/musings/README.md

 ## How do I contribute?

   * Fork this repository
+  * Checkout the `contributions` Branch, edit this one only
   * Add a new markdown file in the `_posts` folder
   * Follow the convention for the parameters at the top of the file
   * No specific character limit, but keep it concise.
 It'll be easier for people to remember